konradkiss/generator-serverless-concourse/README.md

 ## Usage

+Make sure you're in your project root that is based on serverless-concourse.
+To create your first endpoints, use the following command:

 ```bash
 yo serverless-concourse [verb] [endpoint]
 ```

 The command takes a _verb_ and an _endpoint name_ as parameters.
 Ie.: `yo serverless-concourse get users`.
-The plural form of users tells the generator that we are looking for a list of users as opposed to a specific user which we would refer to with `yo serverless-concourse get user`.
+The plural form of users tells the generator that we are looking for a list of users as opposed to a specific user which would be referred to as `yo serverless-concourse get user`.

 ### Verbs